-France’s inquiry into Google Inc. (GOOG)’s tax affairs is coming to an end and the results may be announced within the next six months, Technology Minister Fleur Pellerin said today.
+France’s inquiry into Google Inc. (GOOG:US)’s tax affairs is coming to an end and the results may be announced within the next six months, Technology Minister Fleur Pellerin said today.

 “It appears that Google, Facebook or others, who are located in France, are not submitted to the same conditions, as far as tax and VAT are concerned, as the French players,” Pellerin said in an interview with Bloomberg TV at the Paris- based Finance Ministry.
 “That doesn’t set the right conditions for a fair competition.”

 The investigation into Google started two years ago, according to Pellerin.
-Meanwhile, France is also weighing options to align the taxes on multinational Internet giants such as Google, Amazon.com Inc. (AMZN) and Facebook Inc. (FB) with those imposed on local companies.
+Meanwhile, France is also weighing options to align the taxes on multinational Internet giants such as Google, Amazon.com Inc. (AMZN:US) and Facebook Inc. (FB:US) with those imposed on local companies.

 In what may be Europe’s first such effort, President Francois Hollande’s government has said it will look into changing laws this year to prevent online companies from paying levies on French earnings in European countries with lower tax rates.
 The government is also considering options for common European value-added taxes on sales.